College of Letters & Science

 Students interested in mathematics should also consider related programs offered by the computer sciences department; the statistics department; the Wisconsin School of Business; the School of Education; the College of Engineering; and the applied mathematics, engineering and physics degree program.

 A detailed description of the mathematics major program can be found at the math majors' website.

 Acceptance.
 To be accepted as a major in mathematics a student must complete Math 221, 222, and 234 (or equivalent sequence) with a grade point average of 2.5 or better in this sequence.
 However, a higher grade point average is advisable.
-Soon after completing Math 234, math majors should have their math advisors complete the Major Declaration Form.
-Majors are provided with math advisor information through the mathematics undergraduate program coordinator in 207 Van Vleck Hall.
+Soon after completing Math 234, potential majors should meet with a math advisor and together complete the Major Declaration Form.
+Majors are provided with math advisor information at the math advising page.